IAMColumbia/gp2portfoliogame-CiarennHollis/src/BurnoutBuster/Devlog.md

  * Damage flash for characters [DONE]
  * Have enemy collide with other enemies [DONE] -> issue with this fix is that it glitches out when enemies are spawned ontop of each other
  * Adjust the player's collision box to match it's sprite [DONE] -> the keepCreatureOnScreen method just needed to be adjusted since the issue really was that the player could move off screen slightly
- * Make dash an actual dash rather than just teleporting around
+ * Make dash an actual dash rather than just teleporting around [TBD/LATER]
- * Give the player a hit box that is different from (and bigger than) it's hitbox
+ * Give the player a hit box that is different from (and bigger than) it's hitbox [DONE]

 ## 3 April 2024 | 14:02